 The NIST RMF is predicated on actively conducting risk assessments to inform control implementation which makes SP 800-30 so critical to both NIST’s framework for risk management as well as cybersecurity management.
 The CSF is driven by outcomes and maps onto specific controls - overall, though for strategic planning, the NIST CSF needs a risk assessment to inform where to begin.
 While O'Reilly sees any framework for risk quantification as a step in the right direction (from a three-by-three matrix through to 800-30 and the FAIR model) he believes that it comes down to how much value the outcomes are to the other members of your organization.

-A NIST SP 800-30 risk assessment specifically is of value since it rolls up well into the CSF given that they were developed by the same body.
+A NIST SP 800-30 risk assessment specifically is of value since it rolls up well into the CSF given that they were developed by the same organization.
 While the CSF is flexible enough to use any risk assessment framework, O'Reilly recommends SP 800-30 for established infosec programs and uses a combination of 800-30 and the FAIR model in the CyberStrong platform.

 Tools for Conducting An SP 800-30 Risk Assessment

-Implementing both the NIST RMF and CSF relies on a baseline risk assessment - both frameworks are designed to be as valuable as fast as possible.
+Implementing both the NIST RMF and CSF relies on a baseline security risk assessment - both frameworks are designed to be as valuable as fast as possible.
 Baselining with a risk assessment informs where organizations should start when implementing both the NIST CSF as well as the RMF.
 This integrated approach, though, is often stifled by the tools organizations use to support their teams - in short, using spreadsheets with these two gold-standards is insufficient.
 Integrated risk management tools like the CyberStrong platform help organizations integrate the risk and security assessments into one platform - helping security leaders understand how these two pieces fit together.